-For our current hours of service or to contact the Municipal Utilities Department for questions or emergencies, please visit the following pages:
+For our current hours of service or to contact the Municipal Utilities Department for questions or emergencies, please visit:

 To determine the water or garbage service provider for your address, please use About Your Address.

-Below are links to information with answers to frequently asked questions about Stockton Municipal Utilities:
+Links to frequently asked questions and answers about Stockton Municipal Utilities: